 Caring for a child or adult with special needs can feel overwhelming and isolating.
 Laura Baker’s Family Support Services (FSS) offers resources for families caring for individuals with intellectual and/or developmental disabilities, as well as volunteer opportunities for the community.
 FSS is intended to alleviate some of the stress parents and caregivers feel by creating opportunities for respite, community connections, and information sharing.

 Saturday Fun Respite Events

-Family Support Services offers a monthly service for families with children and young adults with intellectual and/or developmental disabilities.
-People with special needs who live at home with their families are welcome to join LBSA on the second Saturday of the month for a couple hours of crafts, games, outdoor activities and snacks.
+Family Support Services offers a monthly program for families who are caring for individuals with intellectual and/or developmental disabilities.
+Young people (ages 5 – 21) with special needs who live at home with their families are welcome to join LBSA on the second Saturday of the month for a couple hours of crafts, games, outdoor activities and snacks.
 The events are designed to provide a few hours of respite for caregivers and social interaction for participants.
 Community volunteers help to staff the event.
 Pre-registration is required and families must complete an enrollment form prior to the event.
 A $10 per person fee is charged for each event; fee waivers are available for those that qualify.

 Family Support Meetings

 Every quarter, families with children and young adults with intellectual and/or developmental disabilities gather to meet with Executive Director Sandi Gerdes to share their experiences and discuss the ways in which they can create an inclusive community that understands how to best support people with disabilities.

 Do you have a question about local, state or national resources available for your loved one with developmental disabilities?
 Our FSS Coordinator can be a source of resource referral and information sharing.
 In the section below, we’ve also compiled a list of helpful resources for the families and caregivers of individuals with developmental disabilities.

 For more information, contact our FSS Coordinator, Krista Middlebrooks.